George Wythe: Death scandal

 On May 25, 1806, Wythe, Broadnax, and Brown all became violently ill.
 Richmond's leading doctors, Wythe's old friend James McClurg, James McCaw, and his physician William Foushee at first suspected cholera, dismissing Wythe's claims of being poisoned.
 Two days later, Sweeney tried to cash a $100 check drawn on Wythe's account, which the bank found suspicious because Wythe's illness had become news throughout the city.
 The bank retrieved several earlier checks, which Wythe had previously denied signing.
 Gravely ill but still trying to work on legal matters, Wythe refused to post bail for Sweeney, who was jailed.
 Upon hearing that Brown had died on June 1, Wythe signed a codicil to his will drafted by Edmund Randolph that disinherited George Sweeney in favor of Charles, Jane, and Ann Sweeney.
 Wythe also told the doctors, "Cut me."
 Although McClurg often used bloodletting, the doctors agreed that Wythe called for an autopsy after his death.
 Oddly, Houlder Hudgins was an administrator for at least two siblings, who became Wythe's heirs.

 Broadnax recovered (although she ultimately suffered the effects for the rest of her life and received some support from Jefferson).
 Broadnax told many people she had seen Sweeney put a powder in their morning coffee.
 Other black witnesses saw Sweeney drop paper from the jail, which appeared to contain rat poison.
 However, both trial judges agreed that Virginia race laws prohibited blacks from testifying at the trial.

 Wythe died on June 8, 1806, and Sweeney was charged with poisoning Wythe and Brown with arsenic.
 Prominent attorneys William Wirt and Edmund Randolph defended Sweeney.
 The prosecutor was Philip Norborne Nicholas, Randolph's son-in-law.
 Early on, the judges quashed the murder charge relating to Brown because of his race.
 A jury acquitted Sweeney of Wythe's murder.
 Some attributed the verdict to the botched autopsy (which failed to use well-known tests for arsenic), and equivocal testimony by the physicians.
 Others blamed Virginia law, which since 1732 forbade testimony by black witnesses, whether free or enslaved.
 In a separate trial for check forgery, Sweeney was convicted.
-However, that conviction was overruled on appeal based on a technicality in the forgery law that Wythe and Jefferson had drafted years earlier (recognizing the crime only against individual victims, not against corporations such as the bank).
+However, that conviction was overturned on appeal based on a technicality in the forgery law that Wythe and Jefferson had drafted years earlier (recognizing the crime only against individual victims, not against corporations such as the bank).
 Sweeney left for Tennessee.
 There, he reportedly was later convicted and jailed for stealing a horse.
 Afterward, he disappeared in history.